steveklabnik/rust_for_rubyists/book/chapter-06.rst

     }
   }

-It's more compact, and removes the intermediate variable alltogether.
+It's more compact, and removes the intermediate variable all together.

 We can do one other thing too: this whole ``if/fail`` thing seems too complex.
 Why do we have to write if over and over and over again?
 Meet ``assert``::